The Curator is Dead (2014), tableau vivant in collaboration with Siri Hjorth. Photographer: Karoline Hjorth

 House, and the Creation of Adam is in the

-lobby of Palais des Nations,
+lobby of Palais des Nations, now the European

 headquarters of the United Nations in Geneva.
 He